YellowJacketLinux/Platillo/LEGAL.md

-A ‘font family’ is a specific subset of a typeface that often but not always includes stylistic variations intended to be used together for typographical purposes, such the common ‘Upright Roman’, ‘Bold’, ‘Italic’, and ‘Bold-Italic’ stylistic variations that are commonly used even in basic Latin-letter based typography.
+A ‘font family’ is a specific subset of a typeface that often but not always includes stylistic variations intended to be used together for typographical purposes, such as the common ‘Upright Roman’, ‘Bold’, ‘Italic’, and ‘Bold-Italic’ stylistic variations that are commonly used even in basic Latin-letter based typography.

 A ‘font’ is a specific stylistic variation within the font family, usually but not always with all of its glyphs contained in a single-file.
 Historically when